Welcome to Suffolk

 Suffolk’s main towns are Ipswich, Bury St Edmonds and Newmarket.
 The latter is best known for its status as the global home of thoroughbred horse racing, with racing in the town dating back to the 12th Century.

-A magnificent 12th century fortress with a long and colourful past which makes a fascinating family day out in Suffolk
+A magnificent 12th century fortress with a long and colourful past which makes a fascinating family day out in Suffolk.
+See the English Heritage website for more details

 Discover the secrets of one of England's most unusual keeps within the chambers of this fascinating polygonal tower.
 Visit the English Heritage website for Orford Castle.

-Snape Maltings is home to a concert hall, fabulous shops and a thriving art scene.
-Take the whole family for a riverside day out.
+Snape Maltings is home to a concert hall, fabulous shops and a thriving art scene with a number of galleries.

-Walk around the ancient burial mounds and discover the incredible story of the ship burial of an Anglo-Saxon king.
+Well worth a trip to walk round the ancient burial mounds, visit the exhibition centre, and discover the incredible story of the ship burial of an Anglo Saxon King and his treasured possessions.
+Vi